-- 9. Reinstall the adapters and plastic dividers that you removed, and reconnect the internal cables that you disconnected. - 10.
-Reinstall the server cover (see "Installing the server bezel and left-side cover (tower model)" on page 62 or "Installing the server bezel and top cover (rack configuration)" on page 65).

-Note: You must wait approximately 20 seconds after you plug the power cord of your server into an electrical outlet before the power-control button becomes active.

-11. Start the Configuration/Setup Utility program and set configuration parameters as needed.
+- 10. Reinstall the adapters and plastic dividers that you removed, and close the adapter-retention bracket; then, reconnect the internal cables that you disconnected. - 11.
+Reinstall the server cover (see "Installing the server bezel and left-side cover (tower model)" on page 62 or "Installing the server bezel and top cover (rack configuration)" on page 65). - Note: You must wait approximately 20 seconds after you plug the power cord of your server into an electrical outlet before the power-control button becomes active. - 12.
+Start the Configuration/Setup Utility program and set configuration parameters as needed.
 See the User's Guide on the IBM xSeries Documentation CD.